♫ Listening to: I'm Perfect by Passion Pit ♫

 Vegan Teddy Bear Ice Cream Cone Directions

-Melt the chocolate until smooth.
+Melt the vegan chocolate chips until smooth.

-Transfer the chocolate into a squeeze bottle.
+Transfer the melted vegan chocolate chips into a squeeze bottle.

 Chill or freeze until you’re ready to put them on your ice cream scoop.